Marguerite Shuster

-Marguerite Shuster is Harold John Ockenga Professor Emeritus of Preaching and Theology at Fuller Theological Seminary.
-She is an ordained minister in the Presbyterian Church (USA).
+Marguerite L. Shuster (September 10, 1947 – April 29, 2026) was an American academic who was Harold John Ockenga Professor Emeritus of Preaching and Theology at Fuller Theological Seminary.
+She was an ordained minister in the Presbyterian Church (USA).

-Education and career
+Life and career

-Born in 1947, Shuster received her B.A. from Stanford University, majoring in psychology, and her M.Div. and Ph.D. from Fuller Theological Seminary.
+Born on September 10, 1947, Shuster received her B.A. from Stanford University, majoring in psychology, and her M.Div. and Ph.D. from Fuller Theological Seminary.
 Before joining the faculty of Fuller Seminary she was a Presbyterian pastor for over ten years.
-She has published many scholarly articles and books, as well as editing and completing Paul King Jewett's Who We Are: Our Dignity as Human published in 1996.
+She published many scholarly articles and books, as well as editing and completing Paul King Jewett's Who We Are: Our Dignity as Human published in 1996.
+Shuster died on April 29, 2026, at the age of 78.